MohammadMaftoun/Metaheuristics-algorithms-in-machine-learning-projects/README.md

     3)Ant Colony Optimization (ACO):
         Application: Routing problems, feature selection.
         Explanation: ACO is inspired by the foraging behavior of ants.
-In machine learning, it can be applied to optimization problems such as feature selection and routing problems, where the goal is to find the optimal path through a graph.
+Machine learning can be applied to optimization problems such as feature selection and routing problems, where the goal is to find the optimal path through a graph.

-    4)Simulated Annealing:
-        Application: Training neural networks, and optimization of complex functions.
-        Explanation: Simulated Annealing is inspired by the annealing process in metallurgy.
-In machine learning, it can be used to optimize complex functions, such as training neural networks.
-It helps in escaping local optima by allowing the algorithm to accept worse solutions with a decreasing probability over time.
+    4)Grey Wolf Optimization:
+        Grey Wolf Optimization has been applied to solve various optimization problems, including engineering design, parameter optimization, and feature selection.
+Like other metaheuristic algorithms, its effectiveness depends on the problem at hand and the tuning of algorithmic parameters.

     5)Tabu Search:
         Application: Combinatorial optimization, feature selection.